 How can I contact you if I have a question?

-Starting May 11, our phone lines will be open Monday to Thursday from 10 am to 8 pm, and Friday to Saturday from 10 am to 4 pm.
+Our phone lines are open Monday to Thursday from 10 am to 5 pm, and Friday to Saturday from 10 am to 4 pm.
 Give us a call at 613-549-8888.
 You can also reach us by email using our Contact Us web form, and we are monitoring Facebook, Twitter and Instragram.

 How can I get a library card to use your e-books and other online resources?